ArduPilot/AP_Cloud/README.md

  - These 'ssh jobs' assume that thee configured private-key will allow the Node server to ssh to the drone without any password, etc.  no password/s are saved, just uses a key.

+Prerequisites to use this:
+ - AP_Cloud runs on Linux only right now, sorry.
+ - AP_Cloud requires a 'node' version of at least v12  ( we use 'nvm' to switch between node versins, but there are other tools)
+ - you know its a work-in-progress , right?

 How to use it:
 ```bash
 cd AP_Cloud